-People are texting for business all the time!
-They text to schedule a meeting, to check in with someone, to send a quick reminder, to wish a client a happy birthday, to talk business ideas, even to shore up and grow new business.
+People are texting for business all the time.
+We text to schedule meetings, to check in with others, to discuss ideas, even to shore up new business!

-What does your business use technology for?
-What technologies do you wish you were using?
+How does your business take advantage of mobile technology?
+What do you wish you were doing?

-Most businesses are constantly trying to catch up with where they need to be.
-That's just the way it is.
-Leaders see a few people do things one way, and eventually they start to do the same with their respective brands.
+Most businesses are constantly trying to catch up to where they feel they should be.
+Leaders see things trending one way, and then slowly adapt to the change.

 But it seems many businesses haven’t yet caught up with business texting – manageable text conversations with customers, employees, and so forth.